Slavery in the United States

 The legal institution of human chattel slavery, comprising the enslavement primarily of Africans and African Americans, was prevalent in the United States of America from its founding in 1776 until 1865, predominantly in the South.
-Slavery was established throughout European colonization in the Americas.
-From 1526, during early colonial days, it was practiced in what became Britain's colonies, including the Thirteen Colonies that formed the United States.
-Under the law, an enslaved person was treated as property that could be bought, sold, or given away.
-Slavery lasted in about half of U.S. states until abolition.
-In the decades after the end of Reconstruction, many of slavery's economic and social functions were continued through segregation, sharecropping, and convict leasing.
+Slavery was found throughout European colonization in the Americas.
+From 1526, during the early colonial period, it was practiced in what became Britain's colonies, including the Thirteen Colonies that formed the United States.
+Under the law, children were born into slavery, and an enslaved person was treated as property that could be bought, sold, or given away.
+Slavery lasted in about half of U.S. states until abolition in 1865, and issues concerning slavery seeped into every aspect of national politics, economics, and social custom.
+In the decades after the end of Reconstruction in 1877, many of slavery's economic and social functions were continued through segregation, sharecropping, and convict leasing.
+Involuntary servitude as a punishment for crime remains legal.

 By the time of the American Revolutionary War (1775–1783), the status of enslaved people had been institutionalized as a racial caste associated with African ancestry.
 During and immediately following the Revolution, abolitionist laws were passed in most Northern states and a movement developed to abolish slavery.
 The role of slavery under the United States Constitution (1789) was the most contentious issue during its drafting.
-Although the creators of the Constitution never used the word "slavery", the final document, through the three-fifths clause, gave slave owners disproportionate political power by augmenting the congressional representation and the Electoral College votes of slaveholding states.
-The Fugitive Slave Clause of the Constitution—Article IV, Section 2, Clause 3—provided that, if a slave escaped to another state, the other state had to return the slave to his or her master.
-This clause was implemented by the Fugitive Slave Act of 1793, passed by Congress.
-All Northern states had abolished slavery in some way by 1805; sometimes, abolition was a gradual process, a few hundred people were enslaved in the Northern states as late as the 1840 census.
-Some slaveowners, primarily in the Upper South, freed their slaves, and philanthropists and charitable groups bought and freed others.
-The Atlantic slave trade was outlawed by individual states beginning during the American Revolution.
-The import trade was banned by Congress in 1808, although smuggling was common thereafter.
-It has been estimated that about 30% of congressmen who were born before 1840 were, at some time in their lives, owners of slaves.
+The Three-Fifths Clause of the Constitution gave slave states disproportionate political power, while the Fugitive Slave Clause (Article IV, Section 2, Clause 3) provided that, if a slave escaped to another state, the other state could not prevent the return of the slave to the person claiming to be his or her owner.
+All Northern states had abolished slavery to some degree by 1805, sometimes with completion at a future date, and sometimes with an intermediary status of unpaid indentured servitude.

+Abolition was in many cases a gradual process.
+Some slaveowners, primarily in the Upper South, freed their slaves, and charitable groups bought and freed others.
+The Atlantic slave trade began to be outlawed by individual states during the American Revolution and was banned by Congress in 1808.
+Nevertheless, smuggling was common thereafter, and the U.S. Revenue Cutter Service (Coast Guard) began to enforce the ban on the high seas.
+It has been estimated that before 1820 a majority of serving congressmen owned slaves, and that about 30 percent of congressmen who were born before 1840 (the last of which, Rebecca Latimer Felton, served in the 1920s) owned slaves at some time in their lives.